Blue Mountains Koala Project

 Koalas are a threatened species, vulnerable to extinction across most of their range in Australia.
 Once a thriving 3-4 million community, koala numbers are now as low as 300,000.
 Saving each and every koala population is vital to the species’ survival, and you can help.

 Science for Wildlife is working to find these koala populations in order to help conserve them.
-Once the populations are found and mapped, the information will be shared with land managers, rural fire services and community groups to protect and restore koala habitats.
+Once the populations are found and mapped and the threats to koalas identified, the information is shared with land managers, rural fire services and community groups to protect koalas and restore koala habitats.

 Take a look at the Our Team page to meet some of our research collaborators.